menu

 Horseshoe Beach is very much a car-oriented town.
 This is because the population of Horseshoe Beach isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The percentage of adults in Horseshoe Beach who are college-educated is close to the national average for all communities of 21.84%: 17.95% of the adults in Horseshoe Beach have a bachelor's degree or advanced degree.
+In terms of college education, Horseshoe Beach is nearly on par with the US average for all cities of 21.84%: 17.95% of adults 25 and older in Horseshoe Beach have a bachelor's degree or advanced degree.

 The per capita income in Horseshoe Beach in 2022 was $46,254, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $185,016 for a family of four.
 However, Horseshoe Beach contains both very wealthy and poor people as well.